evirunurm/startpage-react/README.md

     # Reports unused Eslint directive comment
     # Specifies that there can't be any warnings in order for the app to be linted
-  "preview": "vite preview", # Runs the the built app from .dist "storybook": "storybook dev -p 6006", # Runs storybook in development mode at a diferent port from the main app (6006) "build-storybook": "storybook build" # Generates storybook-static directory with the built Storybook app },
+  "preview": "vite preview", # Runs the the built app from .dist },
 ...
 ```